ARTurnerGit/js-react-test-arturner/docs/setup.md

 ## Project Quick Start

-After installing the requirements above, in the project directory run `yarn && yarn start`.
-This will:
+1. After installing the requirements above, in the project directory run `yarn`.

- - Install node dependancies for the client and the server
+- This will install node dependancies for the client and the server

+2. Go to `server/package.json` and amend the `start-mysql` script as follows:

+- amend `-v ~/Desktop/personal-projects/js-react-test-arturner/server/db/sql-scripts:/docker-entrypoint-initdb.d/` so that it points at your version of the repository
+- it should look like `-v ~/<path to your repository>/js-react-test-arturner/server/db/sql-scripts:/docker-entrypoint-initdb.d/`
+- This will ensure that when docker is initialised it does so with the table schema and the seed data contained in `/server/db/sql-scripts`

+3. In the project directory run `yarn start`.

+- This will:
- - Download and start docker container for MySQL (accessible on `localhost:3306` - details in `server/package.json`)
+  - Download and start docker container for MySQL (accessible on `localhost:3307` - details in `server/package.json`)
   - Run PM2 in watch mode to start and live-refresh an express server (accessable at `http://localhost:8080/`)
   - Start and live-refresh a react app on the client (accessable at `http://localhost:3000/`)

 The client and server will reload if you make edits.
 You will also see any lint errors in the console.